PerceptView/careers/README.md

 ### Optional Bonus (Not Required)

-If you’d like to stand out, you may optionally include **one** of the following:
+If you’d like to stand out, you may optionally include one or more of the following:

 - A short paragraph describing a technical decision you *disagreed* with — and how you handled it
 - A link to something you’ve written or built (public or private is fine)